Surya-Prakash-Reddy/Traffic-Sign-Recognition/README.md

 # Traffic Sign Recognition
-> Recognizes the traffic signs in images.
+> Recognises the traffic signs in images.

 ## Table of contents
 * [About Project](#about-project)